damachine/coolerdash/README.md

 #### This tool allows you to monitoring (display) real-time telemetry data from sensors on an AIO liquid cooler with an integrated LCD display.

-I started developing this tool because the LCD display of my NZXT Kraken 2023 under Linux did not meet my expectations.

 > Use it successfully myself – maybe it will help you too! ❤️

 ---